MIDS-scaling-up/v3a/week06/lab/README.md

 Take note of the property `sync=false` and the flag `-e`.
 Setting sync to false, incoming samples will be played as fast as possible, and the -e flag forces the stream to close before shutting down the pipeline.

 Now that we have access to the camera, we can explore what we can do.
-Now the the camera is the limit; if your camera doesn't support 60 FPS and 4K, there is no use asking for it.
+Now the camera is the limit; if your camera doesn't support 60 FPS and 4K, there is no use asking for it.

 Cameras may support more than one FPS option (mine doesn't but we'll pretend) .